codingmissions/codingmissions.github.io/_posts/beginners/2019-12-30-advanced-number.md

 ---
-date: 2017-01-16
+date: 2019-12-30
-title: Overview
+title: Advanced Number Guess
+description: Create a number guessing game
+index: 2
 categories:
-  - html
+  - beginners
-description: How things work
-type: Document
+type: Mission
 ---

 Jekyll is a simple, blog-aware, static site generator.
 It takes a template directory containing raw text files in various formats, runs it through a converter (like Markdown) and our Liquid renderer, and spits out a complete, ready-to-publish static website suitable for serving with your favorite web server.

 If you already have a full Ruby development environment with all headers and RubyGems installed, you can create a new Jekyll site by doing the following:

+{% include youtube.html video_id="Kbun7vG6dKg" %}

 ## How to install